Talh45/Talh45/README.md

 ## Objective

-My journey in computer networks and system management has led me to develop a passion for IT administration, and I am now eager to begin my career as a System Administrator.
+My journey in computer networks and system management has led me to develop a passion for IT administration, and I am now eager to begin my career as a Desktop / IT Support, System Administrator.

 ## Skills